ejangi/soulution/README.md

 }
 ```

-This app also requires a Composite Index:
+This app requires a Composite Index:

 ```yaml
 Collection_ID: problems